From 01 December 2017, we will be giving members of the VICTVS Global Network the option to receive payment in Bitcoin.

 By providing people all over the world with access to receiving payments using this innovative technology, we are helping them to gain greater control over their finances and providing them with the opportunity to be paid in an appreciating asset.
-Of course, using new technologies is not without its challenges, but for Victvs, embracing new ideas, managing the challenges and finding ways to strengthen our global network is central to everything that we do.
+Of course, using new technologies is not without its challenges, but for VICTVS, embracing new ideas, managing the complexities and finding ways to strengthen our global network is central to everything that we do.

 What is Bitcoin?

 Very briefly, Bitcoin is one of several cryptocurrencies that exist only online.
 Bitcoin does not have a physical form like cash, however it can be exchanged and traded for goods in much the same way.
 Everything from sushi to helicopters can now be traded for Bitcoin and increasing numbers of businesses are opting to provide a cryptocurrency payment option.
 To access Bitcoin and other cryptocurrencies, users need to open a digital wallet into which they can send and receive their payments.